Last updated on March 7th, 2022

 4. Strikers usually stay high up the pitch

 The striker’s main role is to score goals.
-As such, they will be seen high up the pitch.
+As such, both strikers and centre forwards will be seen high up the pitch.

 They will rarely go beyond the mid-line to their defensive half.
 If not, they have a lot of ground to cover when they want to score a goal!